JoshuaHockley/rpnhs/README.md

 See [bases](#bases) for declaring integers in different bases.

 ### Bases
 Base representations use digits 0-9, followed by characters a-z (lowercase).
-The maximum base supported is 36.
+The maximum base supported is 36.\
+There is no support for inputting or printing non-integer values in other bases.

 #### Input
 |     |     |